abmajith/verilog-riscV32I-machine/README.md

 There are four *RISC-V ISA* base architectures, *RV32I*, *RV32E* (embeded version of RV32I for energy constraint), *RV64I*, *RV128I*.

-*RV32I* it is a gateway to understand other *RISC-V ISA* bases and extensions (yes, there are multiple extensions).
+*RV32I* it is a gateway to understand other *RISC-V ISA* bases and extensions.
 All these base instruction sets support integer arithmetic (*and, or, xor, add, sub, shift right, shift left*).
 It does not support floating point arithmetic or integer multiplication/division.

+To include integer multiplication/division capability, we have to include the extension *M* that comprise details on multiplication/division encoding formats.

 *RV32I* Instruction set can be classified into 7 classes (in a simple human-readable way), they are